What’s Wrong with Watching the Most Watched Cards on eBay?

 So, what are some of the best sports cards to buy right now?
 Let’s see what thePit 50 index tells us in baseball, football, and basketball.

 If you follow the game even casually, these names probably all sound familiar.
 But what’s key to thePit 50 is that it tracks only the key rookie cards of these players.
-There are so many baseball card products out there today that it’s overwhelming when choosing what cards are worth putting your money into. thePit 50 helps narrow the focus to the top cards you want to own!
+There are so many baseball card products out there today that it’s overwhelming.
+When choosing what cards are worth putting your money into, Bowman Chrome Refractor Autos tend to hold the best value.
+In this way. thePit Baseball 50 helps narrow the focus to the top cards you want to own!

 Quarterbacks dominate the football card market and always have.
 Occasionally, a running back or wide receiver will have a big game or strong year and see a nice appreciation in their rookie cards.
 But if you look at the thePit 50 Football index, you’ll see it dominated by the best Quarterbacks in the league - Tom Brady, Drew Brees, and Aaron Rodgers.
 Other top performing quarterbacks like Russell Wilson and Andrew Luck may sneak in there.
 Even retired QB’s like Tony Romo occasionally make an appearance.
 It’s likely you’ll see young phenoms such at Patrick Mahomes II and Baker Mayfield make an appearance soon.
 Still, the investment value in football is definitely at the top.